A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: A rule of thumb bandwidth estimator

 It is important to emphasize that the integral constraint ($\ahat, \bhat > 3/2$) is not unique to our approximation but is inherent to the MISE framework itself.
 For distributions that violate this condition (e.g., U-shaped densities), the roughness functional \eqref{eq:I2} diverges from the original distribution.
 Consequently, a finite MISE-optimal bandwidth does not strictly exist in the standard sense, rendering heuristic approaches not only convenient but also theoretically necessary.

 Previous attempts to derive analytical bandwidths have avoided this divergence by introducing weights \citep{hirukawa2010nonparametric}.
-While mathematically convenient for establishing asymptotic properties, such weighting effectively ignores the fit at the endpoints, precisely the region where the beta kernel offers the most value.
-We instead evaluate the unweighted MISE directly and propose a specific heuristic for the divergent cases
+Although mathematically convenient for establishing asymptotic properties, such weighting effectively ignores the fit at the endpoints, which is the region where the beta kernel offers the most value.
+We evaluate the unweighted MISE directly and propose a specific heuristic for divergent cases.